Adesoji Adelaja: Awards and honors

 "In recognition of his service at Rutgers, Soji received several Excellence in Research awards, an Excellence in Outreach awards, two Team Awards for Excellence, the Presidential Award for Distinguished Public Service, an Award from the New Jersey Legislature for outstanding contributions to the Garden State and a special recognition from Governor James McGreevey for his contribution to the development of the State of New Jersey.
 In 2004, Soji was honored as the George Hammell Cook Emeritus Executive Dean and Professor in recognition of his service to the university and the state.".
 At Michigan State University, he has received several awards, including the Distinguished Faculty Award in 2010.
 Adelaja is listed in Who's Who in America and among America's top educators by Marquis Who's Who.

 Corporate Governance

 Soji has been on several corporate and philanthropic boards.
-He chairs the boards of Chapel Hill Denham (a leading investment bank in Africa), Student Accomod8 (a real estate development company in Nigeria), and the Beneva Foundation (a Florida-based family foundation).
+He chairs the boards of Chapel Hill Denham Management Ltd (a leading investment bank in West Africa), Student Accomod8 Ltd (a real estate development company in Nigeria), and the Beneva Foundation (a Florida-based family foundation established in memory of his parents).
 He also chairs the Advisory Board of the Alliance for Modernizing African Agri-food Systems and the Africa Advisory Council of United Way Worldwide.
-He is on the board of directors of Trustfund Pension Ltd, on the Advisory Board of the Alliance for African Partnerships, and on the Global Advisory Council of Pennsylvania State University.
-He is a Global Fellow of the Woodrow Wilson International Center for Scholars in Washington DC.
+He is on the board of directors of Trustfund Pensions Ltd, and on the Advisory Board of the Alliance for African Partnerships at Michigan State University.
+He served as a Global Fellow of the Woodrow Wilson International Center for Scholars in Washington, DC from 2018 to 2020.